Net profit ratio

 Problems with the Net Profit Ratio

-Another strategy that can artificially drive down the ratio is when a company's owners want to minimize income taxes, and so accelerate the recognition of taxable expenses into the current reporting period.
+Could reflect tax minimization strategy.
+A company's owners may want to minimize income taxes, and so accelerate the recognition of taxable expenses into the current reporting period.
 This approach is most commonly found in a privately held business, where there is no need to impress outside investors with the results of operations.

 Terms Similar to the Net Profit Ratio